larsskaret/DataTalksClub_Data-Engineering/homework_week3/Readme.md

 ### Answer
 I wanted to try out pandas for handling both the typecasting and the uploading.

 When inspecting the data, I think what you want to look for is nan-values (null) and object dtypes.
-Null values and int (or numpy int64) does not work well together, but pandas Int64 dtype does this. *The problem* originated from some files having columns with null values and integers -> float and some files having same columns with all numbers -> int.
+Null values and int (or numpy int64) does not work well together, but pandas Int64 dtype can handle null values. *The problem* originated from some files having columns with null values and integers -> float and some files having same columns with all integers -> int.
 This cause problems when acting on these columns in BigQuery.

 One column also had one or more files with only null values -> object, and then some with numbers.
-Carefull inspection on the tables we already created in BigQuery (vased on CSV files) confirmed that this also was null values and integers.
+Carefull inspection of the tables I already created in BigQuery for this homework (based on CSV files) confirmed that the distinct values were null values and integers.

 My *experimental* pipeline is `q8_web_to_gcs.py`